-Enablers exist at all levels of the Framework and are written and prioritized to follow the same rules as their respective epics, capabilities, features, and stories.
+Enablers exist throughout the Framework and are written and prioritized to follow the same rules as their respective epics, capabilities, features, and stories.

 - Enabler Epics – Are written using the ‘Epic Hypothesis Statement’ format, in the same way as business epics.
 Enabler epics typically cut across Value Streams and Program Increments (PIs).
 To support their implementation, they must include a ‘Lean Business Case’ and are identified and tracked through the Portfolio Kanban system.

 - Enabler Features and Capabilities – Defined by Agile Release Trains (ARTs) and Solution Trains .
 Since these enablers are a type of Feature or Capability, they share the same attributes, including a short phrase, benefit hypothesis and acceptance criteria.
-They also must be structured to fit within a single PI.
+They also must be sized to fit within a single PI.

 - Enabler Stories – Must fit in Iterations like any Story.
 Although they may not require the user voice format, their acceptance criteria clarify the requirements and support testing.

-Enablers are often created by architects or by systems engineering at various levels.
+Enablers are often created by architects or by engineering.
 They might be Enterprise Architects supporting the portfolio backlog, or Solution and System Architects/Engineering supporting ARTs and Solution Trains.
 Architects steer enablers through the Kanban systems, providing the guidance to analyze them and the information to estimate and implement them.

-To improve the existing solution, some enablers will emerge locally from the needs of the Agile Teams, Agile Release Trains (ARTs), or Solution Trains to ensure that enough emphasis is placed on furthering the solution and extending the architectural runway.
+To improve the existing solution, some enablers will emerge locally from the needs of the Agile Teams, ARTs or solution trains to ensure that enough emphasis is placed on furthering the solution and extending the architectural runway.
 Those that make it through the Kanban systems will be subject to capacity allocation in the Program and Solution Backlogs.
 This can be applied for enabler work as a whole, or it can distinguish between different types of enablers.